FULL STACK DEVELOPMENT

 BEYOND TECH

-In Code Platoon’s Beyond Tech curriculum, students will learn the interpersonal skills necessary to become a world-class junior developer.
-This curriculum helps bridge the gap between their military experience and civilian technology companies.
+Code Platoon’s Beyond Tech curriculum teaches students the interpersonal skills necessary to become a world-class software engineer.
+Beyond Tech helps bridge the gap between their military experience and the civilian workplace.
 Students strengthen their self-knowledge through a personality assessment and develop a customized approach through teamwork, resolution, inclusion, and negotiation exercises.

 Team Building

-From asking for help when stuck to pair programming and taking direction, being able to effectively work on a team is vitally important to the life of a junior developer.
+From asking for help when stuck to pair programming and taking direction, working on a team is vitally important to a software engineer’s life.
 This session helps our students understand the techniques modern technology teams use to build camaraderie and transfer knowledge between team members.

 Mental Toughness

-At one point or another, every developer deals with the feeling of being stuck in a problem.
-Feelings of “imposter syndrome” are commonplace and students will inevitably question why they are even learning code in the first place.
-This session will normalize the feelings of “imposter syndrome”, give students a good vocabulary to describe their feelings and move them from a fixed learning mindset to a growth learning mindset.
+At one point or another, every engineer deals with the feeling of being stuck in a problem.
+Feelings of “imposter syndrome” are commonplace, and students will inevitably question why they are even learning code in the first place.
+This session will normalize the feelings of “imposter syndrome,” give students an excellent vocabulary to describe their feelings, and move them from a fixed learning mindset to a growth learning mindset.

 Diversity & Inclusion

-Today’s modern-day workplace represents a rich melting pot of people from many different races, religions, sexual orientations, genders, etc. As we enter this workplace, we have to understand what makes us diverse.
-This session aims to get a better understanding of the lexicon that surrounds diversity.
-Participants will be guided through a series of exercises and discussions to better know themselves, and define identity.
-By increasing our students’ diversity lexicon, they will become effective advocates to creating a richly diverse and inclusive work culture.
+Today’s workplace represents a rich melting pot of people from many different races, religions, sexual orientations, genders, etc. As we enter this workplace, we have to understand what makes us diverse.
+The Diversity and Inclusion workshops provide a better understanding of the lexicon that surrounds diversity.
+Students will be guided through a series of exercises and discussions to know themselves better and define identity.
+By increasing our diversity lexicon, students will become effective advocates for creating richly diverse and inclusive workplaces.

-Simply understanding the vocabulary to describe the diversity in the modern workplace is only half of the equation to having a diverse and inclusive workplace.
-This session aims to equip participants with preventative and reactive measures for practicing inclusivity.
-Participants will learn various ally skills to use with peers, and methods to combat insensitivity at the office.
+Simply understanding the vocabulary to describe diversity in the modern workplace is only half of the equation to having a diverse and inclusive workplace.
+The Diversity and Inclusion sessions equip students with preventative and reactive measures for practicing inclusivity.
+Students will learn various ally skills to use with peers and methods to combat insensitivity at the office.

 Personal Finance

-Many military personnel have little to no personal finance training which leads to a slew of financial issues.
+Often, military personnel have little to no personal finance training, resulting in a slew of financial issues in the civilian world.
 Going from a military salary to a technology salary is a significant increase and can either lead to more financial insecurity or put students on a track to financial success.
-In this session, we will talk through the importance of budgeting, getting out of debt, and how to set up an ecosystem for healthy finances
+In this session, we will talk through the importance of budgeting, getting out of debt, and how to set up an ecosystem for healthy finances.

 Salary negotiations are a vital part of every job search – too often, thousands of dollars are left on the table just because candidates don’t negotiate.
 This session will help students find the confidence and verbiage necessary to negotiate at the offer table through a series of role-playing situational exercises.